BioBoost/course-linux-essentials/docs/a-introductory/02-start-using-linux/README.md

 For this course we'll be taking two approaches:

-* Initially we'll be deploying a Linux distribution as a Virtual Machine.
+* Initially we'll be using the WSL approach.
 This allows us to experiment, backup and restore very easily.
 * Later in the course we will install a Linux distribution on the Raspberry Pi, a user-friendly and affordable embedded system with a huge community and out of the box Linux support.